lacyjpr/CoE_Timer/README.md

-https://lacyjpr.github.io/CoE_Timer/

-Convention of Elements timer for Diablo 3 Demon Hunters
+Convention of Elements timer for Diablo 3 Demon Hunters https://lacyjpr.github.io/CoE_Timer/

+Semi-Failed experiment:

+Timer becomes off-beat when you change levels in a rift.
+You can reset the timer each level but I prefer not to waste time.

 Sound Credits:
 "Change Light Bulb Sound" by Mike Koenig, http://soundbible.com/2116-Change-Light-Bulb.html